asrhou/scMatch/README.md

 ```bat
    git clone https://github.com/asrhou/scMatch.git
 ```
 A truncated FANTOM5 reference dataset can be downloaded from https://github.com/asrhou/scMatch/tree/master/refDF/FANTOM5.
 The compressed files need to be decompressed before being used as the reference database.
+We also merged it with reference datasets from [SingleR](https://www.biorxiv.org/content/early/2018/03/22/284604), which can be downloaded from https://figshare.com/s/efd2969ce20fae5c118f.

 This tool provides command line utilities only for now.